tabatkins/highlighter/README.md

-That is, each element is encoded as an array, with the first item being the tagname, the second being an object containing the attributes, and the remaining items being the children of the element, either straight text or further nested elements.
+That is, each element is encoded as an array, with the first item being the tagname, the second being an object containing the attributes (if no attributes, an empty object is still required), and the remaining items being the children of the element, either straight text or further nested elements.

-It's generally assumed that the root element will be a `["pre"]`, but that's not strictly necessary;
+It's generally assumed that the root element will be a `["pre", {}]`, but that's not strictly necessary;
 the default styling uses CSS Grid, and doesn't depend on newlines being preserved.